p2rathod/p2rathod.github.io/_posts/2017-04-01-speed-reading.md

 ---
-title: Speed-Reading and the Forest Beyond the Trees
+title: I've Been Reading Wrong, All Along
 layout: post
 category: long-form
 ---

+There's too much content.

-Between the never-ending abyss of content on the Internet and the always-expanding list of must-read books, consuming enough content is a challenge.
-At work, I look at the 2017-resolution wall, and read more" is plastered all over it.
-One step I took to take on the resolution was to read faster.
-Naturally, I bought in on the idea of speed-reading.
+A never-ending abyss of articles on the Internet and an always-expanding list of must-read books keeps me challenged to keep up.
+I have over 500 articles saved on Instapaper, an ever-growing 'to-do list'.
+I read about eight books a year.
+At work, I look at the 2017-resolution wall, and "read more" is plastered all over it.

-How did I learn to speed-read?
-It started with a goal of reading more.
-I was reading about eight books a year and wanted to move to 12 (now on pace for 15).
-I had watched the speed-reading infomercials on TV [in the 90s](https://www.youtube.com/watch?v=I54q6yeV8B0) and was looking for something less preposterous.
-The average adult reads about 250 words per minute, and [Tim Ferriss](http://tim.blog/2009/07/30/speed-reading-and-accelerated-learning/)&#39; blog claimed I could become one of the 1% that can read 400 words per minute.
+It was due time; I decided to read faster.

+ I had watched the speed-reading infomercials on TV [in the 90s](https://www.youtube.com/watch?v=I54q6yeV8B0) and yes, I was looking for those same results (I was bought in).
+Then I read about how Tim Ferriss learned to speed-read.
+The average adult reads about 250 words per minute, and [his blog](http://tim.blog/2009/07/30/speed-reading-and-accelerated-learning/)&#39; claimed I could become one of the 1% that can read 400 words per minute.

 [![90's speed reading](http://img.youtube.com/vi/I54q6yeV8B0/0.jpg)](http://www.youtube.com/watch?v=I54q6yeV8B0 "Speed-Reading Infomercial")

+## Here's how I did it

 ### Online Content